 $$ \definecolor{pspice}{RGB}{253, 151,31} \definecolor{cyan}{RGB}{0,185,215} \definecolor{ache}{RGB}{255,61,115} \definecolor{groan}{RGB}{166,226,46} \definecolor{flour}{RGB}{253,245,169} \definecolor{bleen}{RGB}{130,205,185} $$

-$\vec d$ is the direction vector of our line segment of length $\color{ache} t$ extending from the camera $\color{pspice} \vec o$ through a pixel at location $\color{flour} \vec p$ to hit a point $\vec x$ on the sphere centeache at $\color{groan}\vec s$ with radius $\color{bleen} r$.
+$\vec d$ is the direction vector of our line segment of length $\color{ache} t$ extending from the camera $\color{pspice} \vec o$ through a pixel at location $\color{flour} \vec p$ to hit a point $\vec x$ on the sphere centered at $\color{groan}\vec s$ with radius $\color{bleen} r$.
 Note that of those variables, in practice we only need to calculate $\color{ache} t$ and $\vec x$.
 The rest driven known by user or the environment of the program.
 And $\color{cyan}\vec d$ is just $\color{flour}\vec p - \color{pspice}\vec o$ normalized.

 The sphere is defined as all the points x that are a distance $r$ away from $\color{groan}\vec s$, mathematically that's given by: